nchuramani/CLForBiasMitigation/Benchmark with BP4D/README.md

 python3 bp4d_race_eval.py
 ```

-These codes read the result text files and print both the BWT scores and the mean/std of the accuracies & fairness scores of the experiments.
+These read the result text files under ```results/``` and print BWT scores and the mean/std of the accuracies & fairness scores of the experiments.